-- The statement numbers in fields 26 and 27 may have 4, 5, or 6 print positions.
+- The statement numbers in the DEFN and REFERENCES columns may have 4, 5, or 6 print positions.
 The number of print positions for the statement number will be chosen based on the highest statement number assigned for the assembly.
-For example, if 21056 is the highest statement number used in an assembly, all statement numbers in the cross-reference listing will have 5 print positions. - Symbols appearing in V-type address constants do not appear in the cross-reference listing. - Cross-reference entries for symbols used in a literal refer to the assembled literal in the literal pool.
-Look up the literals in the cross-reference to find where the symbols are used. - A PRINT OFF listing control instruction does not affect the production of the cross-reference section of the listing. - In the case of an undefined symbol, the assembler fills fields 24, 25, and 26 with the message:
+For example, if 21056 is the highest statement number used in an assembly, all statement numbers in the cross-reference listing will have 5 print positions. - 2.
+Symbols appearing in V-type address constants do not appear in the crossreference listing. - Cross-reference entries for symbols used in a literal refer to the assembled literal in the literal pool.
+Look up the literals in the cross-reference to find where the symbols are used. - 4.
+A PRINT OFF listing control instruction does not affect the production of the cross-reference section of the listing. - 5.
+In the case of an undefined symbol, the assembler fills columns LEN, VALUE, and DEFN with the message: